 by the breath of your being.

-We bless you for the beauty and bounty of the earth and
+We bless you for the beauty and bounty of the earth and for the vision of the day when sharing by all will

-scarcity for none.
+mean scarcity for none.

-We remember the covenant you made with your people Israel, and we give you thanks for all our ancestors in faith.
+We remember the covenant you made with your people Israel, and we give you thanks for all our ancestors in

-We rejoice that you call us to reconciliation with you and all people everywhere and that you remain faithful to your covenant even when we are faithless.
+We rejoice that you call us to reconciliation with you and all people everywhere and that you remain faithful

-We rejoice that you call the entire human family to this table
+We rejoice that you call the entire human family to this table of sacrifice and victory.

-We come in remembrance and celebration of the gift of Jesus Christ, whom you sent, in the fullness of time, to be the good news.
+We come in remembrance and celebration of the gift of Jesus Christ, whom you sent, in the fullness of time,

-Born of Mary, our sister in faith, Christ lived among us to reveal the mystery of your Word, to suffer and die on the cross for us, to be raised from death on the third day, and then to live in glory.
+Born of Mary, our sister in faith, Christ lived among us to reveal the mystery of your Word, to suffer and die

-We bless you, gracious God, for the presence of your Holy Spirit in the church you have gathered.
 With your sons and daughters of faith in all places and times, we praise you with joy as we say together:

 All: Holy, holy, holy, Lord God of hosts,